 Special Education Needs

-We want all adults and children to participate in learning and we celebrate all members of our community.
-We have an inclusive culture in our school and we respond to the diversity of children’s backgrounds, interests, experience, knowledge and skills in tailoring an individual learning experience for all pupils attending the school.
-We value high-quality teaching for all learners and actively monitor teaching and learning in the school.
+At Filton Avenue Primary School, we celebrate all members of our community and understand that different people – children and adults alike – access learning best in different ways.
+We have a thoroughly inclusive culture, responding to the diversity of children’s backgrounds, interests, experiences, knowledge and skills by ensuring meaningful and effective learning experiences for all pupils.
+We value high-quality teaching for all learners and actively monitor the quality and effectiveness of teaching and learning in the school.

 To find out more about how Special Educational Needs is managed and monitored please read the SEND Report in the download section of this page.